Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique: Resonant case example

 \subsection{Calculation scheme}

 Consider a double Mellin-Barnes integral with a straight contour

 where $\bm z=(z_1,z_2)$ and $\bm s=(s_1,s_2)$ lie in $\bbC^2$ and $h(\bm{\alpha},A,\bm{a}|s_1,s_2)$ is as in~\eqref{GammaProduct}, however, unlike in previous sections, parameters $\bm{a}$ can be arbitrary, so that more than two polar hyperplanes $L_{i,n}$~\eqref{Hyperplanes} can intersect.
-The point $\bm{\gamma}\in \bbR^2$ is chosen as usual: such that the integration chain $\bm{\gamma}+i\bbR^2$ is chosen as before: so that it lies to one side of every $L_{i,n}$.
+The point $\bm{\gamma}\in \bbR^2$ is chosen as before: so that it lies to one side of every $L_{i,n}$.
 The difference with the non-resonant case appears at the step we are calculating residues at intersections of hyperplanes, which we will cover shortly, but first, it is convenient to move the singularities of the integrand to the origin.
 Therefore, the method for evaluating resonant two-fold MB integrals with a straight contour can be formulated as follows~\cite{Zhdanov1998}.

-First, perform the change of variables to move the singularities of the integrand~\eqref{tempint} $\bm s^*=\bm s^*(\bm n)$, $\bm n\in \bbZ^2_{\geq0}$ to the origin $\bm 0$ for a fixed $\bm n$.
+First, perform the change of variables to move the singularities of the integrand~\eqref{tempint} $\bm s^*=\bm s^*(\bm n)$, $\bm n\in \bbZ^2_{\geq0}$ to the origin $0$ for a fixed $\bm n$.
 Then pick out these singularities using the reflection formula~(\ref{ReflectionFormula}) for the gamma function,

 After this, the integrand will have the singularities explicitly extracted to the denominator.
-In the non-resonant case it would have the simplest form $w(s_1,s_2)/s_1^ns_2^m$ with $s(s_1,s_2)$ holomorphic at the origin and $n,m$ being some integers.
+In the non-resonant case it would have the simplest form $w(s_1, s_2)/s_1^ns_2^m$ with $w(s_1, s_2)$ holomorphic at the origin and $n,m$ being some integers.
 In that case the residue at $\bm s=0$ can be understood as the iterated residue [see~\eqref{ClusterResidues}].
 However, in our case the denominator can look more complicated, containing more than two factors, for example, one could have the integrand as

 where $w(s_1,s_2)$ is holomorphic at the origin and $p,q,m,n$ are integers.
 Presence of these additional factors in the denominator makes it impossible to interpret the multivariate residue at this point simply as an iterated 1-dimensional residue and it should be understood as the local Grothendieck residue of the corresponding holomorphic 2-form $\omega(\bm s)$~\cite{GriffithsHarris}.
 For $p=q=0$ it reduces to the iterated residue,